• Skip to primary navigation

 8

-Easy chicken paprikash soup is bound to be your new go to favorite!
+Easy, creamy chicken paprikash soup is bound to be your new go to favorite!
 Its full of rich comforting flavor, creamy, and more filling than your standard classic soup recipe.
-This chicken paprika soup is loaded with veggies too so its as healthy as it is delicious!
+Simply seasoned with Hungarian paprika, taragon, oregano, tomatoes and sour cream, it all comes together in the most delightful way.
+The soup is loaded with veggies too so its as healthy as it is delicious!

 Ingredients